christopherhurt/Pioned/README.md

     - [x] Fix camera movement with respect to player
 - [x] Communication between server and client(s)
     - [x] Render all characters in the game
+    - [ ] Performance: only draw visible characters
 - [ ] Deploy real server to test on multiple machines

 ## Ideas